QUALITY-CONTROL OF

 Systems.

-externally obtained measurements and pre-processed inputs, while their outputs
+measurements and pre-processed inputs, while their outputs may be stored and

-may be stored and used by people in unknown contexts.
+used by people in unknown contexts.

-and intermediate computational results.
+computational results.

-implement the most necessary improvements.
-Illustrative examples emphasize
+most necessary improvements.
+Illustrative examples emphasize administrative

-KEY WORDS (updated list)
+WORDS (updated list)

 Information system design, data integrity, privacy, security, secrecy,